The snowboard scene is experiencing a major shakeup right now.

 • Ollie Martin: The 17-year-old American is coming off a breakout season which included a World Cup slopestyle victory and bronze medals in both slopestyle and big air at the world championships.

-• Cameron Spalding: The other rising star on Canada’s slopestyle and big air team is 20-year-old Spalding.
-The 2024-25 World Cup slopestyle champion won two events, including the Laax Open, last season.
+• Cameron Spalding: A rising star on Canada’s slopestyle and big air team, 20-year-old Spalding was the 2024-25 World Cup slopestyle champion and won two events, including the Laax Open, last season.

 • Hiroto Ogiwara: At the 2025 X Games, Ogiwara became the first snowboarder to land a 2340 in a contest as he won big air gold.
-The 20-year-old is part of a strong contingent of big air riders from Japan.
+The 20-year-old, who repeated that feat in January, is part of a strong contingent of big air riders from Japan.

-• Taiga Hasegawa: Hasegawa, who will be 20 during the Milan Cortina Games, is the current No. 1-ranked rider, reigning World Cup season champion and 2024 X Games gold medalist in big air.
+• Taiga Hasegawa: Hasegawa, 20, is the current No. 1-ranked rider, 2024-25 World Cup season champion and 2024 X Games gold medalist in big air.
 In 2024, he became the first rider to land a switch backside 1980 in a competition.
 The rising Japanese star isn’t just a big air specialist though — he’s also had strong results in slopestyle.

-• Ian Matteoli: Host nation Italy’s strongest medal hopes in snowboard park and pipe events lie with Matteoli, who will be 20 during the Milan Cortina Games.
-He’s currently the No. 2-ranked rider in big air and had several podium finishes last season.
+• Ian Matteoli: Host nation Italy’s strongest medal hopes in snowboard park and pipe events lie with 20-year-old Matteoli, who had several podium finishes in big air last season.

 Women’s Snowboard Slopestyle and Big Air